Apparel certifications OEKO-TEX GOTS bluesign for sustainable clothing brands

 Apparel certifications are increasingly important to buyers and consumers.
 Here's what OEKO-TEX, GOTS, bluesign, and other certifications actually mean for your brand.

 Sustainability certifications in apparel are both genuinely important and genuinely confusing.
-I talk to brand owners regularly who want to make credible sustainability claims but are not sure which certifications mean what, which ones their customers actually care about, and whether they are worth the cost.
+I talk to brand owners regularly who want to make credible sustainability claims but are not sure which certifications mean what, which Ones their customers actually care about, and whether they're worth the cost.

 The honest answer is nuanced: some certifications are rigorous and meaningful, some are useful marketing tools with modest actual requirements, and some are essentially pay-to-play schemes with minimal verification.
 Knowing the difference protects your brand and ensures you are making investments that deliver real value.